Electric field reconstruction with three polarizations for the radio detection of ultra-high energy particles: Introduction

-A key feature of the radio emission is a Cherenkov ring in the footprint \cite{PhysRevLett.107.061101}.
-This ring forms due to the non-unity refractive index of the atmosphere, which varies with altitude.
-This creates a region of maximum coherence and leads to constructive interference in the observed signal on the ground.
-The energy fluence distribution on the ring is asymmetric, arising from the distinct orientations of the electric field vectors associated with the two primary emission mechanisms.
-The electric field resulting from the transverse current effect aligns with the direction of the Lorentz force, while the electric field from the Askaryan effect exhibits a radial symmetry pointing towards the shower axis.
+A key feature of the radio emission is a Cherenkov ring in the shower plane (the plane perpendicular to the direction of the primary particle) generated due to non-unity refractive index of the atmosphere.\cite{PhysRevLett.107.061101}.
+This creates an elliptical region of maximum coherence in the observed signal on the ground, sometimes referred to as the Cherenkov ring.
+The energy fluence distribution on this ring is asymmetric, arising from the distinct orientations of the electric field vectors associated with the two primary emission mechanisms.
+The electric field induced by the transverse current effect aligns with the direction of the Lorentz force, while that from the Askaryan effect exhibits a radial symmetry pointing towards the shower axis.
 This results in different polarizations of the electric field with respect to the shower core.
+Additionally, for inclined air showers, the propagation length of the emission above the shower axis is much longer (signals arriving late at the antennas) than that below the shower axis (signals arriving early).
+As a result of this geometric early-late effect, extra asymmetries arise on the ground, which can be corrected for as shown in \cite{Huege_2019, Schluter:2020tdz}.

-Simulation and experimental investigations have benefited from each other to enhance our understanding of cosmic ray radio emission.
-Simulation tools such as CoREAS \cite{Huege_2013} and ZHAireS \cite{Alvarez_Mu_iz_2012} are widely used for simulating radio emissions, offering a means to study the patterns of these emissions.
-Experimental efforts, exemplified by pioneering projects like LOPES \cite{2005Natur_435_313F} and CODALEMA \cite{Ardouin_2005}, have demonstrated the feasibility of radio detection of EAS triggered by cosmic rays.
-Following the successful validation of this detection technique, numerous other radio experiments have been initiated; for a review we refer the reader to references \cite{Huege_2016, Schr_der_2017}.
-Recent projects have further proposed the use of pure radio detection methods, optimized for various air shower geometries, including inclined and upward-going air showers, as well as in-ice air showers \cite{Huege_2016, Schr_der_2017, GRAND:2018iaj, abbasi2018depth, RNO-G:2020rmc}.
-These developments aim to establish self-triggering detection techniques using radio methods.
+Simulation tools such as CoREAS \cite{Huege_2013} and ZHAireS \cite{Alvarez_Mu_iz_2012} are widely used for simulating radio emissions and study their properties.
+Experimental efforts, exemplified by pioneering projects like LOPES \cite{2005Natur_435_313F} and CODALEMA \cite{Ardouin_2005}, have demonstrated the feasibility of radio detection of EAS.
+Following the successful validation of this detection technique, numerous radio experiments have been launched.
+Some recent projects have further proposed the use of pure radio detection methods, optimized for various air shower geometries, including inclined and upward-going air showers, as well as in-ice particle cascades \cite{Huege_2016, Schr_der_2017, GRAND:2018iaj, abbasi2018depth, RNO-G:2020rmc}.